samumantha/github-jupyter-4-ds/content/slides.md

 <br>
 <br>

-What could you imagine using Jupyter for in the future?
+How might understanding Jupyter support your work in the future?

 ]